close

 Privacy 2.0: Uncovering What’s Next for Data Privacy

-Anna Westfelt Head of Data Privacy Gunderson Dettmer
+Anna Westfelt Head of Data Privacy, Gunderson Dettmer

 Rick Arney Co-author of CCPA

-Ryan O’Leary IDC (moderator)
+Ryan O’Leary Data Privacy Analyst, IDC

 The only constant in data privacy is change.
 New global and U.S. privacy laws emerge and evolve constantly.
 Consumer expectations are high and their privacy knowledge is maturing.
 Join leading privacy experts to unpack major business concerns, trends, and shifts companies should be aware of in the rapidly evolving space.